 Analyzing Applied Materials's Unusual Options Activity

-Applied Materials (NASDAQ:AMAT) shares experienced unusual options activity on Friday.
-The stock price moved up to $134.72 following the option alert.
+On Thursday, shares of Applied Materials (NASDAQ:AMAT) saw unusual options activity.
+After the option alert, the stock price moved down to $135.06.

 - Option Type: TRADE